Free, no signup required

 There is no size threshold.
 The Act applies equally to sole proprietors, startups, and large enterprises.

-B2B companies handle employee data, vendor contacts, and client representative data — all personal data under the Act.
+B2B companies handle employee data, vendor contacts, and client representative data.
+All of it is personal data under the Act.

 "We have no Indian customers"